AmitItzhaki252/CloudHasher/README.md

-# AmitGarageParking
+# Cloud Hasher
- Exrcise 1 - Cloud computing
+ Exrcise 2 - Cloud computing

-Make sure you have credential file and config file for region.
+Make sure you have credential file and config file for region in the StartScripts folder.
 And then just run the LocalInstallGarage.ps1 from your powershell console on windows.